List of television series canceled before airing an episode: M

-This American sitcom was to premiere on CBS and received substantial on-air promotion.
-Starring Cleavon Little as a fledgling black congressman, Mr. Dugan was yanked from CBS's schedule on March 7 after members of the Congressional Black Caucus denounced Rep. Dugan's characterization as a bumbling man surrounded by a competent staff who would fix his gaffes, after a special screening.
+This American sitcom starring Cleavon Little as a fledgling black congressman was to premiere on CBS and received substantial on-air promotion.
+The show was scrapped from CBS's schedule on March 7 after a disastrous special screening for members of the Congressional Black Caucus, who denounced Rep. Dugan's characterization as a bumbling man surrounded by a competent staff who would fix his gaffes.